 User authentication is essential for security of any web application.
 All the security parameters like captcha and limiting the login attempts should be set while constructing a user authentication system.
 If these parameters are not defined properly, the attacker can perform brute force attack on a login form and steal credentials.
 This guide will walk you through the process of brute forcing the login form step by step.
-So Fire up your Kali Linux and follow these steps.
+So Fire up your Kali Linux and follow these steps to brute force login page.

 Getting the web form post parameters